 If you already have an account in collections, meaning the original creditor has already closed your account and transferred it to another owner, you should not pay the lender that the loan was originally from.
 The debt now belongs to someone else, so it would be pointless to pay the original creditor.

 Having one or more collection accounts on your credit report can quickly lead to bad credit.
 A collection account on your credit report means you failed to make sufficient payments on a debt, which is a big red flag to lenders that you might default on a loan again.
-Therefore, your credit score will likely suffer a significant drop if you have an account go to collections.
+Therefore, a collection counts as a major derogatory item on your credit report, which means your credit score will likely suffer a significant drop if you have an account go into collection.